This article covers the foundations of how to recover the debt in the small claims court in the U.K.

 - Statement with full detail of your side of the story and your debt claim

-- Provides yours and defendant’s details
+- Provides your and the defendant’s details

 - Submit attached elements such as written agreement